 In terms of clock accuracy, the additional NB mode can align with the UWB.
 Per IEEE 802.15.4z, both the carrier frequency and the chip rate frequency of HRP UWB shall be derived from the same reference oscillator and shall have an accuracy of ± 20 ppm or better.
 There should be a similar optional mode for O-QPSK to better facilitate the NBA-UWB feature set.

 The recommended PPDU formats based on O-QPSK in Clause 12 of IEEE 802.15.4-2020 are listed as follows.
-Note that PPDU Config-1 provides the baseline data rate of 250kbps while both PPDU Config-2 and PPDU Config-3 enable higher data rates for optimized airtime.
-Also note that 1 chip is of 0.5us and the 1 symbol carries 4 bits.
+Note that PPDU Config-1 provides the baseline data rate of 250kbps to facilitate interop.
+Other PPDU configurations are defined as optional additions for optimized tradeoff between airtime and link budget.
+Also note that 1 chip is of duration 0.5us and 1 symbol carries 4 bits (note: these 4 bits are coded ones if FEC is applied).
 Meanwhile, the number of chips within 1 symbol is referred to as the Spreading Factor (SF).